• Skip to primary navigation

 EASY Rhodes Monkey Bread (w/ butterscotch pudding)

-This Easy Rhodes Monkey Bread (w/ butterscotch pudding) uses frozen dough to make the best cinnamon pull-apart bubble bread!
+This easy Rhodes Monkey Bread (w/ butterscotch pudding) uses frozen dough to make the best cinnamon pull-apart bubble bread!
 Drenched in a gooey, ultra-smooth sauce, this perfected version of your favorite breakfast treat can be made overnight or on the day-of with just 5 ingredients and 10 minutes of hands-on time.
 Perfect for any busy day, but especially great for Christmas morning!

-4.88 from 8 votes
+4.91 from 10 votes

-Print Pin Rate
+Print Pin Save Saved!
+Rate

 Course: Breakfast